Totland

 Totland is a village, civil parish and electoral ward on the Isle of Wight.
 Besides the village of Totland, the civil parish comprises the western tip of the Isle of Wight, and includes The Needles, Tennyson Down and the hamlet of Middleton.

 The village of Totland lies on the Western peninsula where the Western Yar almost cuts through along with Alum Bay and Freshwater.
 It lies on the coast at Colwell Bay, which is the closest part of the island to the British mainland.

+Name

+The name means 'The cultivated land or estate with a look-out place', from Old English tōt and land.
+The look-out would have used a beacon for warnings of danger, and in 1324, a beacon on Headon Hill was mentioned.
+The name Warden Point also refers to keeping watch.